Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 One practical improvement here is that the new system is much more fault tolerant than the original.
 In the original system, if the server crashed then the user would likely be returned a [500 HTTP Status Code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#500), whereas with the new system the user can continue to use the website (they'll see the message "Image waiting to be processed" until a new back-end server instance can be brought up, where by it'll continue to process messages off the image queue).

+> [!NOTE]
-> Note: fault tolerance is often referred to as "partition tolerance"; I mentioned this earlier when discussing CAP Theorem.
+> fault tolerance is often referred to as "partition tolerance"; I mentioned this earlier when discussing CAP Theorem.

 In the above example we've used queues to help decouple the individual parts of our software system (similar in spirit to creating microservices), but there are other mechanisms for decoupling code such as using a [message bus](http://en.wikipedia.org/w/index.php?title=Message-oriented_middleware&redirect=no).
 Best to research different techniques to see how your architecture could be designed to utilize them to avoid problems with scaling.

+> [!NOTE]
-> Note: depending on the purpose of the above application, you might decide that displaying the unoptimized image would be better than displaying a message to the user to say the image is still being processed.
+> depending on the purpose of the above application, you might decide that displaying the unoptimized image would be better than displaying a message to the user to say the image is still being processed.
 The reason I didn't do that here was because of performance reasons (the size of the image could be very large and not something you want a mobile user to have to download - especially if they're traveling with a poor network connection)

 ## Broker/Renderers